 - Brown sugar: brings a nice sweet flavor with a mild caramel taste that pairs well with the other Thai ingredients.
 Maple syrup should work too.

 - Sambal oelek: it is a spicy chili paste that adds huge flavor to the dish.
-Similar to the garlic, you can add as much as you want for a more or less spicy recipe.
+Similar to garlic, you can add as much as you want for a more or less spicy recipe.

 - Fresh cilantro: or fresh mint if you don't like cilantro.